c-mayer/ECMproject/README.md

 ### Tool for measuring used memory

 For reproduction of all result time files, the script 'benchmark_test.py' is used.
 This script uses the 'time' function of the GNU library, which may has to be installed additionally to your system (https://www.gnu.org/software/time/).
+The time functions needs to be able to perform the verbose '-v' option.
+Lookout to have/install a version which implements this option (for example time-1.9 version).

 ## Installation